Visual Studio Code

 Editing files

 Now we have VS Code open, we can begin writing our first Python file.
-We’ll be writing a short program that prints out a welcome message when executed.
-Don’t worry, we don’t expect you to know any Python yet!
-All you have to do is type in the following:
+We'll be writing a short program that prints out a welcome message when executed.
+Don't worry, we don't expect you to know any Python yet!
+All you have to do is type in the following to a new file in your example directory:

 def welcome(name):